dsiefert/day-planner/README.md

 Specify these things in config/day_planner_tasks.rb.
 Note that you probably won't manage to precede that first minute-long wait.
 I may default to a shorter value in the future.
 I dunno.

+You can name a task thusly:
+    DayPlanner.schedule(every: 2.minutes, name: "my task") do
+    	MyClass.my_class_method
+    end

+If you do, you can find the task later:
+    DayPlanner.find_task("my task")

+To cancel a task, you can either call the task's "destroy" method, or call a class method on DayPlanner:
+    DayPlanner.cancel(task)

+You can either pass a name, if you named the task, or the task object.

 ## Contributing

 1. Fork it